carmelosammarco/GeoSpace/README.md

 # Library needed before the main Anaconda installation

-The environment and especially the tools described below to be fully fuctional (few fuctions depends on it) require the installation of the [CDO](https://code.mpimet.mpg.de/projects/cdo/) (Climate Data Operators) library which can be installed with the following instructons:
+The GeoSpace environment and especially the some tools described below to be fully fuctional require the installation of the [CDO library](https://code.mpimet.mpg.de/projects/cdo/) (Climate Data Operators) which can be installed with the instructons given below (few fuctions depends on it and to be more precise concerning the netcdf4 processing as splitting/merging, but overall it is not strictly necessary because these opration can be done also in pure python code.
+I just find this library very intuitive and asy to use and when posible I will create my own pythom module to archive the same results)

 **- For MacOS:**